mtp1032/WoWThreads/WoWThreads-complete.md

 - thread_h (handle).
 If nil, then a table of the child threads of the calling thread is returned.
 Returns
-- If successful: returns a table of thread handles.
+- If successful: returns a table of thread handles and the result is nil.
-- If failure: nil is returned and the result parameter is as described previously
+- If failure: nil is returned, and the result parameter contains an error message (result[1]) and a stack trace (result[2]).

 #### Usage:
 ```lua